 A public consultation on this LCWIP was carried out between 3rd February and 14th March 2021.
+This was conducted alongside a consultation of the Local Transport Action Plan 2021-2026, which provides a plan for investment in transport more generally.
 A total of 705 survey responses were received, with key findings including:

-- The majority of respondents support the LCWIP, with 71.4% in support, 17.4% "don't know", and 11.2% not supporting. - Respondents have increased the amount they walk and cycle during the covid pandemic began, with 43% stating they thought these changes would continue. - 85% of respondents would like to see an increase in walking in Torbay, and 71% would like to see an increase in cycling. - 31 written responses, including from community groups and local businesses, were raised in relation to the recommendation to explore restricting motor vehicle access on Victoria Parade.
+- The majority of respondents support the LCWIP, with 71.4% in support, 17.4% "don't know", and 11.2% not supporting. - Respondents have increased the amount they walk and cycle during the covid pandemic began, with 43% stating they thought these changes would continue. - 85% of respondents would like to see an increase in walking in Torbay, and 71% would like to see an increase in cycling. - 31 written responses, including from community groups and local businesses, were received in relation to the recommendation to explore restricting motor vehicle access on Victoria Parade.
 As such, this recommendation has been changed and focuses on improving conditions in other ways.